 Even before the United States officially became the nation that we know it as today divorce was a hot topic in the colonies.

-After 1776 divorce law was actually less restrictive.
-Hearing divorce cases took the legislature away from what they deemed as more important work so it was handed to the judiciary where it remains today.
-The big problem at the time, for women at least, was that they were basically a legal non-entity in the sense that it was difficult for them to claim ownership of property or financial assets which worked against them in the case of a divorce.
+After 1776, divorce law was less restrictive.
+Hearing divorce cases took the legislature away from what they deemed as more important work, so it was handed to the judiciary where it remains today.
+The big problem at the time, for women, at least, was that they were a legal non-entity in the sense that it was difficult for them to claim ownership of property or financial assets which worked against them in the case of a divorce.

-The Married Women’s Property Acts in 1848 went some way to rectifying this however throughout the 17th, 18th and 19th centuries divorce remain fairly uncommon if we think of how much it is used today and women were at a tremendous disadvantage from the get go.
+The Married Women’s Property Acts in 1848 went some way to rectifying this, however throughout the 17th, 18th and 19th centuries divorce remains relatively uncommon if we think of how much it is used today and women were at a tremendous disadvantage from the get go.

 Early 20th Century

-By the end of the 18th century there were numerous ‘divorce mill’ states or places such as Indiana, Utah, and the Dakotas where you could go and get a divorce.
+By the end of the 18th century, there were numerous ‘divorce mill’ states or places such as Indiana, Utah, and the Dakotas where you could go and get a divorce.
 Many towns provided accommodation, restaurants, bars and events centered on this trade.
-In 1887 Congress ordered the first compilation fo divorce statistics at a federal level to see how big the ‘problem’ had become.
+In 1887, Congress ordered the first compilation of divorce statistics at a federal level to see how big the ‘problem’ had become.

-The Inter-Church Conference on Marriage and Divorce which was held in in 1903 in an attempt to use religion to ensure that divorce was kept at a minimum.
-However with the onset of feminism and the general relaxation of views towards divorce from a societal and moral stand point the practice was gaining traction.
+The Inter-Church Conference on Marriage and Divorce was held in 1903 in an attempt to use religion to ensure that divorce was kept to a minimum.
+However with the onset of feminism and the general relaxation of views towards divorce from a societal and moral standpoint, the practice was gaining traction.

-In the 1920’s trial marriages were established that allowed a couple of try out a marriage without actually being married, not having kids or any lifelong financial commitments.
-In a way it was simply two people of the opposite sex living in the same quarters however for the time it was a new concept and was one of the first ways in which the law tried to accommodate prenuptial contracts.
-In fact marriage counseling was beginning to become popular as well and represented the recognition that a problem existed even if they law did not strictly prohibit it.
+In the 1920’s trial marriages were established that allowed a couple to try a marriage without actually being married; not having kids or any lifelong financial commitments.
+In a way it was simply two people of the opposite sex living in the same quarters however for the time, it was a new concept and was one of the first ways in which the law tried to accommodate prenuptial contracts.
+In fact, marriage counseling was beginning to become popular as well and represented the recognition that a problem existed even if they law did not strictly prohibit it.

 The Family Court

-For years, couples had to go through the traditional court system to get a divorce or at least plead their case to do so.
-However with new laws in the place that established the Family Court, this created a way for judges to essentially ratify agreements between couples for divorce that had been created beforehand.
-While the law used to ensure that a case had to be heard in a court of law this now changed.
+For years, couples had to go through the traditional court system to get a divorce or, at least, plead their case to do so.
+However with new laws in the place that established the Family Court, this created a way for judges to ratify agreements between couples for divorce that had been previously created.
+While the law used to ensure that a case had to be heard in a court of law, this now changed.

-With these changes, law firms specialising in divorce started appearing all over the country – San Francisco, Chicago, New York, and just about every other large city soon became involved in these family courts.
+With these changes, law firms specializing in divorce started appearing all over the country –San Francisco, Chicago, New York, and just about every other large city soon became involved in these family courts.

 No Fault Divorces

-California actually led the way in 1969 however it wasn’t until the 1970’s that other states (Iowa being the second) adopted the law.
-In many respects it was enacted to bring down the cost of divorce in terms of hiring lawyers and expensive court fees with drawn out trials although that didn’t really come to fruition.
+California led the way in 1969 however it wasn’t until the 1970’s that other states (Iowa being the second) adopted the law.
+In many respects, it was enacted to bring down the cost of divorce regarding hiring lawyers and expensive court fees from drawn out trials that didn’t come to fruition.
 Divorce lawyers and financial advisors all still profited greatly from divorce proceedings even if both parties simply wanted to split and move on.

-Something that this change in the law didn’t focus on was child custody and it still remained a neglected topic.
+Something that this change in the law didn’t focus on was child custody, and it remained a neglected topic.
 Laws to address this included: